 Notable BiologyDunsparce are incredibly skittish Pokémon, due to their body producing large quantities of adrenaline in almost any emergency, no matter how small.
 If spotted by almost anything, they will immediately tunnel underground using their tail (See Habitat). [[Trainer’s Note: The only reliable way to capture a Dunsparce is to first gain its trust, a long and arduous process.
 Be warned.]]
 Dunsparce’s tail is its life.
 It relies on its tail for underground locomotion (Dunsparce move backwards underground, and use their tail to drill through the earth), creating a home, and self-defense.
 If a Dunsparce’s tail’s chitin is damaged, its general response is to hide underground until the chitin has finished repairing.
 If the tail itself is injured, Dunsparce will cease to move or eat, starving itself to death.
 The muscles in Dunsparce's underbelly are incredibly strong, and by flexing them and flapping its wings, it can jump surprising distances.
 Coupled with its chin spikes, there are very few places that a Dunsparce cannot reach.
 Dunsparce's ancestry is a subject of much debate.
 Currently, there are two prevailing opinion.
 The first is that Dunsparce is an insectoid Pokemon (the followers of this theory cite the divided body and wings as evidence) which, due to the isolation of the caves where it originated, mutated until it was no longer genetically compatible with Bug Pokemon (this is the reason that Dunsparce is a Normal type and not a Bug type).
 Dunsparce is actually able to breed with a large spectrum of Pokemon, ranging from Skitty to, somehow, Wailord.
 The second opinion is that Dunsparce are in fact reptilian Pokemon.
 This would explain their ability to breed with Pokemon such as Ekans, and has earned them their title of "The Land Snake Pokemon."
 Other opinions range from the reasonably plausible (Dunsparce is a group of its own, with tangential similarities to both insects and snakes) to the truly bizarre (It is an alien) Dunsparce exhibit three noted subtypes.
 The first will, under the effects of adrenaline, strongly exhibit the, “Flight,” side of the hormone.
 Dunsparce with this subtype will constantly study their surroundings, noting any ways out, and will take them the instant they are necessary.
 Consequently, this subtype has been dubbed, “Run Away.”
 The second subtype of Dunsparce will, under the effects of adrenaline, choose to fight, putting their effort into studying their opponent and picking out any weak spots.
 This careful study of the opponent leads to Dunsparce being able to use its moves to far greater effect then the other subtypes, and it has been dubbed, “Serene Grace,” due to Dunsparce with the subtype spending a long time remaining perfectly still, simply staring at their opponents.
 The third subtype, which is far rarer than the other two, seems to have several genes in common with Psychic-types, causing it to react to the attacks of Ghost, Dark, and Bug-type Pokémon.
 However, Dunsparce’s reaction consists of, as is common for it, a release of adrenaline, boosting its speed and reflexes.

 HabitatDunsparce are rare Pokémon, with only three known colonies (although it is entirely possible that there are more further underground).
-Dunsparce are native to the Three Isle Port, a part of the Sevii Islands , although they are found in Johto and Unova (They were brought across the ocean by traders, and quickly spread.
+Dunsparce are native to the Three Isle Port, a part of the Sevii Islands , although they are found in Johto, Unova, and Kalos (They were brought across the ocean by traders, and quickly spread.
 They are considered an invasive species).
 Interestingly, in the Port and Johto, Dunsparce are found only in caves (In Johto, Dunsparce are only found inside the Dark Cave, a cave that is famous for being extremely dark).
 In Unova, however, Dunsparce are found on Route 11, a large meadow, which is entirely devoid of caves.
-However, Dunsparce from both regions live most of their lives underground in large colonies, coming up only to find food (See Social Structure).
+Within Kalos, they can be found on Routes 3 and 22, which are hilly meadows.
+However, Dunsparce from all three regions live most of their lives underground in large colonies, coming up only to find food (See Social Structure).
 As such, Trainers looking for Dunsparce must be patient and quiet.
 In addition to their standard habitats, large groups of Dunsparce periodically flock to Route 208, remaining there for a day or two, and then leaving.
 This behavior in Dunsparce is highly aberrant, as Dunsparce are usually content to remain in a single location their entire life.
 In addition, Professor Rowen has noted that the Dunsparce swarms are not a single colony, rather many Dunsparce acting on their own (while these may seem like the same thing, a Dunsparce colony tends to exhibit far different behavior than the swarms.
 For example, colonies spend their lives underground, while the Sinnoh Dunsparce will remain aboveground for their periodic stay.
 In addition, Dunsparce colonies will attack anyone threatening a Dunsparce, while the Sinnoh Dunsparce will ignore you unless you bother them specifically).
 As of now, this is the only case of Dunsparce not in a colony.
 Where the Dunsparce live when not in Sinnoh is, for now, a mystery.

 DietDunsparce are largely herbivorous Pokémon, eating leaves, berries, and mosses.
 Groups of Dunsparce whose job is to find food (See Social Structure) will scrape the plants off rocks and trees, chew them into an unrecognizable, pulpy mass, and return them to the colony to be distributed.
 If a Dunsparce finds a place with a surplus of food, it will mark the way back with pheromone trails so that it can be found again.
 Dunsparce eat very little food, subsiding on the rough equivalent of a few blades of grass a day.
 However, since Dunsparce gather food for their entire colony, which can be dozens strong, it is not uncommon to see large bare patches of earth where Dunsparce colonies have stripped off all the vegetation.
 Cave Dunsparce have learned how to grow plants, to adapt to the lack of plants in a cave.
 Certain appointed Dunsparce will take the spores of cave mosses, find small veins of water, and plant the mosses, keeping them constantly moist and harvesting them when necessary.
 The Dunsparce colony in Dark Cave especially have formed moss gardens that cover almost the entire tunnel network, extending out of the tunnels, onto the walls, and even across the ground.
 When food is scarce, Dunsparce have been known to resort to eating meat.
 Most Pokémon have learned to avoid starving Dunsparce, who can be extremely dangerous.